-Nothing other than what you would normally not eat.
-Do eat a balanced diet so your body has all the nutrients it needs to heal itself.
-And do seek medical help if the wound is severe or if you don’t known the dog that bit you or if you’re not sure if the dog that bite you has been vaccinated for rabies and is otherwise healthy.
-Add healthy foods which are full of nutrition. it will help your body to recover faster.
+Nothing other than what you would not normally eat.
+Eat a balanced diet so that your body has all the nutrients it needs to heal itself.
+And get medical help if the wound is severe, or if you don’t know the dog that bit you, or if you’re not sure if the dog that bit you has had a rabies vaccination and is otherwise healthy.
+Eating healthy, nutritious food will help your body recover more quickly.

-You can eat anything you desire.
-There are no food restrictions to be trailed dog bite.
-I would encourage you to get rabies vaccination notwithstanding Tetanus injection.
-You ought to likewise deal with the injury.
+You can eat anything you like.
+There are no dietary restrictions for dog bites.
+I would encourage you to get a rabies vaccination, regardless of the tetanus shot.
+You should also take care of the injury.

 There are no special diets for people who have been bitten by dogs, and no foods to avoid or choose.

-If the dog that bit you is known to you, or the dog can be found, it is most important to find out when the last time was that dog received a rabies vaccination (shot).
+If you know the dog that bit you, or if the dog can be found, the most important thing to do is to find out when the dog last had its rabies vaccination (injection).

-If the dog was up to date on its shots, there is no need to worry about getting rabies.
-If not, then the dog most likely will be put into quarantine (a supervised kennel or home care) under supervision to make sure that the dog does not become sick or die.
+If the dog is up to date, there is no need to worry about getting rabies.
+If not, the dog will most likely be placed in quarantine (a supervised kennel or home care) under supervision to make sure the dog does not become ill or die.

-If the dog cannot be found, seek immediate medical care.
-The person that was bit may need to have rabies shots.
+If the dog cannot be found, seek medical attention immediately.
+The person who was bitten may need a rabies vaccination.

-Rabies is common in some countries like India but very rare in countries like the USA.
+Rabies is common in some countries, such as India, but very rare in countries such as the USA.
 If more dogs were vaccinated, this terrible disease could be a thing of the past.

 There are no special diet for people who have been bitten by dogs and no food to avoid or choose.